jannejava/laravel-naming-guide/README.md

 # Laravel naming guide WIP
-After digging in Laravel's documentation and some other repositories, this seems to be more or less a consensus.
-Some go without saying like the Eloquent conventions, others are more up to you.
-I made this list for my self.
+After researching Laravel's documentation and various repositories, I've compiled a list of best practices and conventions that seem to be more or less a consensus within the Laravel community.
+Some of these practices, like the Eloquent conventions, are widely accepted, while others are more subject to personal preference.
+I created this list as a reference for myself and fellow Laravel developers.

-If you have any suggestions, let me know.
+If you have any suggestions, please feel free to contribute or share your thoughts.

 | Type            | Rule                      | Suffix                        | Example  |
 | --------------- |---------------------------|-------------------------------| ---------|